 You can’t overclock if your hardware isn’t designed for it and if the software doesn’t allow it.
-Here’s how to check whether your can overclock your CPU:
+Here’s how to check whether you can overclock your CPU:

-Here are general guidelines with CPU overclocking based on the manufacturer:
+Here are general guidelines for CPU overclocking based on the manufacturer:

 - Intel marks overclockable CPUs with a K at the end of the model.
 For example, Intel i9-10900K.